andygeers/DualMarchingCuboids/README.md

 Just like with Marching Cubes, you can combine the dual methods with octrees to introduce some adaptivity - this is explained in the original paper, or the [Dual Marching Cubes](https://www.cs.rice.edu/~jwarren/papers/dmc.pdf) paper shows how you take each of the quads output from your Dual Contouring and apply Marching Cubes to *those*.
 The beauty here is that no matter how many times you merge your cells, and how large they become, in theory you still only need *one* vertex per cell.
 As a result, it's impossible to get cracks in these dual methods so you don't need to worry about crack patching when smaller cells meet larger cells.

 Dual Contouring usually leads to much more natural looking results and can represent sharp corners.
 They also **correspond well to the kind of depth map data we are using** - equivalent to using one vertex per "pixel" of the depth map.
+A paper which explores this idea is [Efficient generation of 3-D models out of depth maps](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.24.821&rep=rep1&type=pdf) - although their use case is more about combining depth data from camera images taken from various angles.

-The main gotcha is that If you use the hermite data you can end up with the vertices being *outside* the cell that they belong to, which can then result in self-intersecting geometry.
+The main gotcha with Dual Contouring is that If you use the hermite data you can end up with the vertices being *outside* the cell that they belong to, which can then result in self-intersecting geometry.
 The fact that there's only one vertex per cell, in certain cell configurations, can also result in non-manifold geometry, where you can more than one surface sharing the same vertex but heading in different directions.
 Extensions of the original algorithm centre around using more than one vertex in these situations (in Marching Cubes you might have up to four separate surface elements per cell).
+[Manifold Dual Contouring](https://people.engr.tamu.edu/schaefer/research/dualsimp_tvcg.pdf) is one such effort.

+### Greedy Meshing

+The final concept which we must explore is that of "Greedy Meshing".
+Voxel-based games with a deliberately block-based graphical style, such as MineCraft, need a way to reduce their polygon count when there are many blocks of equal sizes next to each other.
+"Greedy meshing" algorithms are one approach, which is explained on [the Roblox blog](https://devforum.roblox.com/t/consume-everything-how-greedy-meshing-works/452717) or [in this post with a nice animation](https://www.gedge.ca/dev/2014/08/17/greedy-voxel-meshing).
+Basically you start in one corner, and expand in one direction as far as you can (hence the term "greedy").
+Then you attempt to grow that entire block in a perpendicular direction.
+Finally, you expand that block in the third dimension as far as you can go.
+All the time you mark the cells that you have expanded into as "visited".
+Once you have expanded that block as far as it can go, you then continue to the next unvisited cell and repeat.

+The result is a complex interlocking pattern of cuboid blocks. **The key observation of our Dual Marching Cuboids algorithm is that by use of surface tracking we can easily build a graph connecting neighbouring cuboid blocks together, and just like with an octree, only one vertex is required per cuboid to construct a surface, with only minor loss of accuracy.**

+The challenge with Greedy Meshing is to know which axis to expand into first, since obviously there are many permissable cuboid configurations.
+Importantly, our particular use case means that for each cell we know which axis the details are oriented along, and we know the maximum typical depth, allowing us to generate a large number of equal sized cuboids that can subsequently be merged with ease.

 ## Example